is8ac/aural2/paper/aural2.md

 Let us assume a world which can be in any of three states, 0, 1, or 2.
 At each time step, it can change its state.
 However most of the time, its state does not change.
-We can model this world as a Markov chain where the strength of each nodes connection to itself is at least an order of magnitude greater then the strength of its connections to other nodes.
+We can model this world as a Markov chain where the strength of each node's connection to itself is at least an order of magnitude greater than the strength of its connections to other nodes.
 We cannot directly observe the state of the world.
 However, there exist a few bits of information whose states at each time step occur with different frequency and in different patterns depending on the past and present state of the world.
 This information we can observe.

-A single time step of information often appears in multiple states with similar frequency, it gives us only weak evidence of the state our world is currently in.
+A single time step of information often appears in multiple states with similar frequency; it gives us only weak evidence of the state our world is currently in.
 From a single time step, we cannot reduce the list of states which we could be living in to one.
 We must observe the information for multiple time steps if we are to confidently know the exact world we live in.
-While the world has been in state $a$ for many past time steps, we have a strong prior of the world being in state $a$; the absence of strong evidence of not being in state $a$ is sufficient to give us a reasonably strong belief that the word is in state $a$.
+While the world has been in state $a$ for many past time steps, we have a strong prior of the world being in state $a$.
+The absence of strong evidence of not being in state $a$ is sufficient to give us a reasonably strong belief that the word is in state $a$.
 However, if the state changes, if we have strong evidence that the world is no longer in state $a$, we no longer have good priors, and must observe many time steps of information to gain strong beliefs about the current state.

 Imagine a simple LSTM.
-For the past many steps it has been observing patterns of information which occur with far more frequency in world of state 0.
+For the past many steps it has been observing patterns of information which occur with far greater frequency in world of state 0.
 Say that the probably of the world transitioning from state 0 to state 0 is 0.9, and probabilities of state 0 transitioning to states 1 or 2 are 0.05.
 Given that the world is in state 0, there is a high prior probably that it will be in state 0 in the next time step.
 But if the LSTM observes information which is very rarely observed when in worlds of state 0, this is evidence sufficient to overcome the strong prior probably and stop believing that it is in a world of state 0.